 Harris's List of Covent Garden Ladies, or Dr. Bosch's Carnival of the Animals

 Oscar's project 'Harris's List of Covent Garden Ladies, or Dr. Bosch's Carnival of the Animals' was selected by Barbican/GSMD Creative Learning Lab for a residency at the Pit Theatre in the Barbican Centre, London.
-The 'Harris List Project' is a collaboration with guitarist Jens Franke and artist Željana Schönauer on the writing of a song cycle based on texts from the celebrated 18th century publication 'Harris's List of Covent Garden Ladies' (edited by Hallie Rubenhold), which sold in its day over 5,000 copies per year.
+A collaboration with guitarist Jens Franke and artist Željana Schönauer, the piece is based on texts from the celebrated 18th century publication 'Harris's List of Covent Garden Ladies' (edited by Hallie Rubenhold), which sold in its day over 5,000 copies per year.
 The project displays a variety of perspectives and a simultaneity of traditions, drawing from original Mozart songs, other contemporary texts and the art-work to create an hour long performance.

 If you want to knowmore about the project and its many possible manifestations, its aesthetic background, the artwork and stage design, the performers and to also watch some videos shot during the residency, visit a dedicated webpage by clicking below:

 _____________Joven Orquesta Sinfónica Ciudad de Salamanca Season 2013-14_____________

 In his third year with the City of Salamanca Youth Orchestra as its Principal Conductor, Oscar will open the orchestra's 2013-14 season with a concert dedicated to British Music and celebrating the anniversary of Salamanca's nomination as World Heritage Site.
 The season will unfold with a selection of some of the great concertos in the symphonic repertorie played by a selection of international soloists.
 These will include the Elgar Cello Concerto and Beethoven Triple Concerto, with soloists